davidsunuwar007/DOS-attack-simulation-and-Wireshark-analysis/README.md

 As we can see, our IP address is xxxxxxxxxxxxxx.
 Let's put it in the browser.
 The server is working.

-- Wireshark comes auto-installed in Kali Linux so we don't have to install it.
+- Wireshark comes auto-installed in Kali Linux, so we don't have to install it.

 - Since everything we need has been installed, let's turn off our machines and go to our VirtualBox.
 Going to Settings and clicking the Network button, we should change our Network adapter to a Host-only Adapter.
 This isolates our virtual machines from the internet and makes it safe to simulate an attack.